Warhammer Fantasy (setting): Kislev

-Kislev is a cold land, north of The Empire but south of Norsca.
-It is primarily based on Russia, with some references to other Eastern European countries, such as the unit called winged lancer - a reference to the Polish winged hussar.
+Kislev is a cold land, north of the Empire but south of Norsca.
+It is primarily based on Russia, with some references to other Eastern European and Slavic nations, such as the unit called 'Winged Lancer' – a reference to the Polish winged hussar, as well as the prominent fortified city of Praag - its namesake being that of the real-world capital of the Czech Republic.
 Much of Kislev is cold steppe, although there is an extensive taiga forest in the east.
 To the northwest, there is an ill-defined border between Kislev and Troll Country, a marshy, frigid wilderness infested with monsters.
 Historically, Kislev has been inhabited by a succession of human ethnic groups: first the Roppsmenn, then the Ungols and most recently the Gospodars who have united the region.

-The state is ruled by Tzars (female title: Tzarina) and the current ruler is Tzarina Katarin, the "Ice Queen."
+The state is ruled by Tzars (female title: Tzarina) and the current ruler is Tzarina Katarin, the “Ice Queen.”
 Tzars rule over Boyars (the middle nobility) and the Druzhina (the lowest nobility, mostly composed of ethnic Gospodars).
 There's also the Chekist, the secret police and the analogue of the Empire's Inquisition that's used by the Tzars against heritics and political enemies alike.
-Kislev's military is primarily composed of rotas of the Streltsi (firearm-welding infantry, hence the name) and the Winged Lancers - also known as "the Riders of the Dead,” for "they are mourned as if already deceased".
+Kislev's military is primarily composed of rotas of the Streltsi (firearm-welding infantry, hence the name) and the Winged Lancers – also known as “the Riders of the Dead,” for “they are mourned as if already deceased.”

 The country's recently established official religion is the Great Orthodoxy.
 The country's most important god is Ursun, the bear-god of winter and strength, and the Kislevites seem to have a special affinity with bears.
-Other important Gods include Dazh (god of fire, the sun, summer, family and hospitality) and Tor (god of storms).
+Other important gods include Dazh (god of fire, the sun, summer, family and hospitality) and Tor (god of storms).
 The main cities of Kislev are the eponymous Kislev, Erengrad and Praag The Cursed, which rule over the vast Oblasts surrounding them.

 The country's northern frontier position means that it often bears the brunt of devastating Chaos invasions, as Kislevite warriors spill their blood to keep the southern lands safe.
 Combined with poor soil and notoriously freezing winters, this has made the Kislevites a hardy, no-nonsense people.
-Out of necessity, Kislev has retained good relations with The Empire and Dwarfs: close allies against Chaos.
+Out of necessity, Kislev has retained good relations with the Empire and Dwarfs: close allies against Chaos.